jachinte/jquery.secretnav/README.md

 });
 ```

-Your HTML should looks like this:
+Your HTML should look similar to this:

 ```html
 <body>